-The histology of permanent animal tissues; the technique of the preparation of animal tissues for microscopic study.
-One lecture and six laboratory hours.
+The microscopic study of animal tissues and an introduction to organology.
+One lecture hour and four laboratory hours.
 Fee, \$1.50.

 Biology 481.
 (Formerly Biology 48.)
 Animal Physiology. ..
 Four hours.

 Detailed study of the chemistry and physics of the physiological activities of animals.
 Two lecture and four laboratory hours.
 Fee, \$1.50.